 Many different types of bicycle accidents will cause a rider to be thrown over the bike’s handlebars.
 Accidents that commonly cause a rider to be thrown over the handlebars include cars turning in front of bikes, cars stopping without warning in front of bikes, and dooring accidents caused by car passengers opening car doors without checking for on-coming traffic.
 In these situations, bikers only have a fraction of a second to react.
 In most instances, when a rider notices trouble, it is already too late.
 Biker riders thrown over the handlebars in an accident are extremely vulnerable to suffering serious, and even catastrophic, injuries.

-Driver Behaviors that Lead to New Jersey Thrown Over the Handlebar Bike Accidents
+Driver Behaviors that Lead to Bike Accidents

 There are a number of possible negligent or dangerous behaviors drivers may engage in that can lead to serious bicycle accidents.
 Here are some of the more common causes of serious and even catastrophic bicycle accident injuries in New Jersey: